MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-register-new-items.md

 The item is now registered, and the item card is ready to be used on purchase and sales documents.

 If you want to use this item card as a template when you create new item cards, you can save it as a template.
 For more information, see the following section.

-### <a name="deleting-item-cards"></a>Deleting Item Cards
-If you have posted a transaction for an item, you cannot delete the card because the ledger entries may be needed for inventory valuation or auditing.
-To delete item cards with ledger entries, contact to Microsoft partner to do so through code.

-## <a name="to-save-the-item-card-as-a-template"></a>To save the item card as a template
+### <a name="to-save-the-item-card-as-a-template"></a>To save the item card as a template

 1. On the **Item Card** page, choose the **Save as Template** action.
 The **Item Template** page opens showing the item card as a template.
 2. Fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
 3. To reuse dimensions in templates, choose the **Dimensions** action.
 The **Dimension Templates** page opens showing any dimension codes that are set up for the item.